7 Day Family Itinerary

 Have dinner by the sea at the traditional Amalia Restaurant, or the modern Sea Rock ωs – the night time views are fabulous over the sea, especially if there is a full moon.
 Join the local kids and jump from the white rocks into the sea, or continue your adventure and go star gazing with Wild Nature Expeditions on Agia Dinati Mountain.

 Explore Paliki peninsula, first visiting Xi Beach with it’s great red sand.
 Xi an ideal place to spend a few hours with your kids as it also has facilities for snacks and lunch as well as watersports.
-Very close by to Xi is Aqua Park – a water park with 5 exciting waterslides, play soccer, darts, volleyball or table tennis and join in with other children’s activities.
 Grab your binoculars and bird watch at Livadi Marshes, or have your lunch and swim at the sandy, shallow and safe beaches of Lepeda, Lagadakia, Vatsa.

 You’ll not want miss Petani beach.
 It has some sandy areas, plenty of rock pools and rocky shoreline to explore, it’s dramatic and wild!
-Or take to the seas in a self rental motor boat from Escape Boat Rentals located in Lixouri port.
 If you are looking for an organised boat tour the best on the island is with Melissa Fishing Boat Tour departing from Agia Kyriaki.
 They take you to explore the beautiful remote Fteri and Amidi beaches, and you can try your hand at fishing.
 End your day at Porto Atheras and have dinner by the beach in the bay at Drosos Taverna, or visit Ladokola stin Plagia Restaurant, at Damoulianata, run by twin brothers Christos & Spyros.

 Erissos is my favourite region of Kefalonia.
 You can spend the majority of the day at the stunning Assos village and the Venetian castle.
 Take the footpath and climb up to Assos Castle and explore the old walls, the rocks and wild nature (this is one of the best walks on the island).
 It is a fabulous route where you can get amazing views of the castle and village as well as a breathtaking sunset.
 Return from your walk and take a cooling swim in the peaceful bay which is calm and very safe for children.
 Have lunch and admire the views at Nefeli-Anait Restaurant and call into The Lemon Tree for some tasteful souvenirs.